cooper/evented-object/README.md

 Another important concept of EventedObject is the event object.
 It provides methods for fetching information relating to the event being fired, callback being called, and more.
-Additionally, it provides an interface for modifying the evented object and modifying future callbacks.
+Additionally, it provides an interface for modifying the evented object and modifying future event callbacks.

 ## History